OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 # Intro

-This is a fork of the [Open Know-How Specification v1.0.0](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1#75fb9df0-a7b3-427f-993a-b23fe1c81a58).
+The work here is based on the [Open Know-How Specification v1.0.0](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1#75fb9df0-a7b3-427f-993a-b23fe1c81a58), specifically to make the OKHv1 specification applicable to linked open data and rework data fields after latest research results.\
-However, lots of changes have been made so it's hard to still call this a fork.
+However, lots of changes have been made so it's hard to still call this a fork.\
 After validation this will be proposed to maintainers of the Open Know-How Specification as a new major version of the specification.

 **NOTE:** When we talk about "OSH module" we mean the content of a repository.